Jawn Murray

-Jawn Murray is a Washington, DC-based American TV commentator, pop culture expert, media personality and social media influencer best known for hosting TV shows for Travel Channel, EPIX and NFL Network, as well as appearing on cable news channels like CNN, HLN and MSNBC.
+Jawn Murray is a Washington, DC–based American TV host, commentator, executive producer, pop culture expert, media personality and social media influencer best known for hosting TV shows for Travel Channel, EPIX and NFL Network, as well as appearing on cable news channels like CNN, HLN and MSNBC.
 Ebony magazine named him as one of the "30 on the Rise" to watch in the industry, and the NAACP recognized him as one of "40 Power Players Under 40."

 Career

 Murray was born in Warrenton, Virginia, before relocating to Falls Church, Virginia.
 He attended Norfolk State University, where he studied Mass Communications.
 He then interned at the Washington, DC radio station WPGC 95.5 FM, which kicked off his professional career in the entertainment industry.
 While working as an intern, mid-host Michel Wright hired Murray to research stories for her on-air entertainment news segment because she recognized his passion for celebrity news and pop culture.

 At the height of the dot-com boom, Murray launched his own career as an entertainment news reporter from Washington, DC, first with an email newsletter called Garek News before landing a weekly column in the Electronic Urban Report radio newswire and online site, now known as EURweb.com.
 His writing career would continue to flourish with a widely popular entertainment column called BV Buzz that he penned for AOL's Black Voices channel for seven years.

 While working for AOL, Murray landed an additional opportunity as a vacation-relief columnist for the New York Daily News, where he would fill in for the famous "Rush & Molloy" columnists.
 He would also pen over 20 magazine cover stories for publications like Black Elegance, Savoy, Smooth and Jewel magazines.

 In September 2006, he also joined the nationally syndicated Tom Joyner Morning Show as an on-air personality, making his one of the youngest contributors to ever join the Urban Adult Contemporary radio program.

 Murray also started doing contributing segments for television, initially making his TV debut on an E!
 Entertainment series called "Love Chain."
 He would go on to appear as a subject matter expert on both Court TV and HLN, as well as doing commentary on round-up shows like VH1's The Fabulous Life of... and E!'s True Hollywood Story, Hollywood Wives' Tales and Relatively Famous.
 In 2010, Murray became a regular expert on the TV One bio series, Life After.
 He was featured on episodes about Ruben Studdard, Elise Neal, Malcolm-Jamal Warner, Karrine Steffans and Mark Curry.